 Weight

-Whether stripped down to 267 grams per binding (no brakes, which is how we tested them) or bulked up with the long travel base and wide brakes, the Alpinist's weight threshold is manageable.
+The Alpinist's weight threshold is manageable whether stripped down to 267 grams per binding (no brakes, which is how we tested them) or bulked up with the long travel base and wide brakes.
 There are lighter bindings, but anything lighter delivers compromised performance in one way or another.

 Durability

-These are relatively new bindings, from a company that is simultaneously as familiar as possible while also being a brand new player.
+These are relatively new bindings from a company that is simultaneously as familiar as possible while also being a brand new player.
 We've had absolutely no problems yet; however, our testing is ongoing, and we will report back with any concerns we may have.
 Marker's first tech binding, the one-time OGL award-winning KingPin, was plagued by early failures and recalls.
-They seem to have learned something from that process, and this first season with the Alpinist binding has been blessedly quiet.
+They seem to have learned something from that process, and, since its first season, the Alpinist binding has been blessedly quiet.